leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 Back in 2020, one of us (Rob), together with Johan Commelin, formalized the theory of Witt vectors in Lean.
-The $p$-typical Witt vectors $\mathbb{W}(R)$ over a ring $R$  are, concretely, sequences of elements of $R$, but equipped with a rather wild multipicative and additive structure (dependent on $p$) to make this set into a ring.
+The $p$-typical Witt vectors $\mathbb{W}(R)$ over a ring $R$  are, concretely, sequences of elements of $R$, but equipped with a rather wild multipicative and additive structure (dependent on $p$) to make this set into a commutative ring.
 The canonical example is the $p$-adic numbers, which are the Witt vectors of $\mathbb{Z}/p\mathbb{Z}$.

 A ring $R$ of characteristic $p$ has an endomorphism, constructed by sending each element $x$ to $x ^ p$.  $R$ is called *perfect* if this